Djam Karet: History

 Recently they have formed a new record label called Firepool Records, which has released five albums so far: the self-titled Herd Of Instinct and their follow up Conjure, Henderson/Oken's Dream Theory In The IE, the improvised Jazz album The Whiskey Mountain Sessions by the group Hillmen, and the self-titled "Spoke Of Shadows".

 2013 saw the release of The Trip which features one single 47 minute track.
-Spacey and dreamy, The Trip takes you on a journey to places both familiar and exotic.
 It was voted "#6 Album Of The Year" by the listeners of east coast FM Radio show Gagliarchives, hosted by DJ Tom Gagliardi.

 In 2014 they celebrated their 30th anniversary together with a new album Regenerator 3017, their 17th album so far.
-The album is a collection of 7 tracks that were recorded with a pristine sound quality, without any compression or computer manipulation.
-All music is played by hand the old-fashioned way.
-Punchy drums and fat bass hold down a slowly driving groove, as Rhodes and electric guitars rock on.
-Many of the instruments used on this album have been owned by the band members since the band was formed thirty years ago!
+The album is a collection of 7 tracks that were recorded without any compression or computer manipulation.
 Founding member/guitarist Gayle Ellett said “We wanted to create a melodic album with a classic sound.
 Most of us were born around 1960, so the 1970’s was the decade of our youth, our teenage years.
 And the music of that time, and the values it embraced, were very pivotal in the development of our views on how music should sound.
 This was a time when Fusion, Psychedelic music, Southern Rock and other styles were all quite popular.
 With Regenerator 3017 we’re not trying to recreate that era, but we are inspired by it.”

 In 2017 they released their most melodic album: Sonic Celluloid.
 Relating to the idea of "sound as cinema", this collection of 10 tracks demonstrates the group's ability to create "mini-movies in your mind".
-With more acoustic instruments, and more minimoogs and mellotrons then on any previous album, Sonic Celluloid is their best produced and best sounding album to date.
+It has more acoustic instruments, minimoogs and mellotrons than on any previous album.